Death of a Salesman

 - Biff tells Happy he’s upset about his fight with Willy.
 Happy thinks Willy is anxious about Biff’s aimlessness and asks Biff what he’s doing with his life.

 - Happy tells Biff that he’s unhappy, too.
-Despite his apartment, cars, and women at his disposal, he feels lonely.
+Despite his apartment, cars, and the women he surrounds himself with, he feels lonely.

 - Biff and Happy chat about women.
 Both agree they’d like to settle down with someone, but Happy admits to messing up his friends’ relationships just for the fun of seeing if he can get their girls.